hanlinag/ams-student/README.md

 - Scan QR code to get attendance
 - Logout

+## Will it work for me?
+This project is not designed for general usecase.
+It is designed based on the manual system of [University of Computer Studies, Mandalay](www.ucsm.edu.mm).
+Author is a computer science student who's studying in there majoring in Knowledge Engineering.
+But you can change some code it work with yours.
+Hope this can help you in some way, as the reference.

 ## Project Setup
 - I used firebase for realtime database.
 - You'll need to add the dependencies according to the [Firebase documentation](https://firebase.google.com/docs/database/android/start?authuser=0)